rockar06/complete_flutter_app/README.md

 # complete_flutter_app

-A new Flutter application that includes a module and package
+Flutter project showing how to mix a flutter app, flutter package and flutter module

 ## Getting Started